James P. Cain: Ambassadorship

-Cain was nominated by President Bush as U.S. Ambassador to the Kingdom of Denmark on June 30, 2005.
+Cain was nominated by President Bush as U.S. Ambassador to Denmark on June 30, 2005.
 Following confirmation by the U.S. Senate on July 29, Ambassador Cain took the oath of office in the Old House Chamber of the State Capitol in Raleigh, North Carolina on August 10, 2005.
 He and his family arrived in Denmark on August 14, 2005, and departed Denmark on January 23, 2009.

 During his three and a half years in Denmark, Cain oversaw the 13 agencies of the American government that comprised the 150-person US Embassy in Copenhagen.
 His efforts focused on areas of national security, counter-terrorism, alternative energy and energy security, commerce and investment, and promotion of shared values.

 Cain was a strong believer in public diplomacy, getting out of the Embassy and "Selling America".
 His efforts included a 37-day, 1,500 mile "Rediscovery Tour" of Denmark by bicycle, and the publication in December 2008 of the book The American: On Diplomacy, Democracy and Denmark.
-On January 16, 2009, Ambassador Cain received the Grand Cross of the Order of the Dannebrog bestowed by Her Majesty Queen Margrethe II.
+On January 16, 2009, Ambassador Cain received the Grand Cross of the Order of the Dannebrog bestowed by Queen Margrethe II.
 Cain is also a member of the Royal Copenhagen Shooting Society, Sølyst, Klampenborg.
 The Society only allows new members, which are invited by existing ones.